winwiz1/crisp-react/README.md

 > Pre-built Docker image is available at [Docker Hub](https://hub.docker.com/repository/docker/winwiz1/crisp-react).
 ### Using Heroku
-Install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install).
-Then execute `heroku login` command.

 Clone the repository:
 ```
 git clone https://github.com/winwiz1/crisp-react.git
 cd crisp-react
 ```
+Now decide which of the following two options to choose.
+#### Option 1 - Build images locally
+Recommended if you have fast Internet and a powerful development machine or notebook and want to reduce the build time.

+Install Docker and [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install).
+Then execute `heroku login` command.

-Finally perform full stack build of Crisp React as a Docker image and deploy it to Heroku:
+Perform a full stack build to create a Docker image and deploy it to Heroku:
 ```
 heroku container:login
 heroku create <app-name>